gkushang/nemo-cucumberjs-example/README.md

 Grunt task to run Cucumber tests with Nemo and produces HTML test reports

+## HTML Report

+Sample HTML report is attached to the repository as Html_Report.png

 ## Setup WebDriver

 Download Selenium Jar version 2.42.2 and create a symbolic lunk